polestar/video-optimisation/README.md

 ## MISC

 Some presets are generic eonugh that they can be recommened for a wide array of use cases.
-There are for 16:9 videos with "standard" resoltions of 1080p (HD) 720p and 480p.
+These are for example 16:9 videos with "standard" resoltions of 1080p (HD) 720p and 480p.

+_Comming soon_